thoughtworks/what_they_say/README.md

 ### What is our goal?

-We would like this extension help people with disability to watch talks, movies and whatever, in whole world, therefore we will be so happy =D
+We would like this extension help people with disability hearing to watch talks, movies and whatever, in whole world, therefore we will be so happy =D

 ### SoundFlower